aizenbaidya/wordle/README.md

 # Wordle Clone

 A simple Wordle clone made using Java and the StdDraw library.
-My goal with this project was to help improve my coding skills.
 Below is an example play-through of the game.

 <p align="center">
   <img src="https://github-production-user-asset-6210df.s3.amazonaws.com/106003703/251524105-11ebf870-edbd-43f1-ab0b-1a5861dae3cd.gif" width="270" height="338"/>